powershellpr0mpt/GittingStarted/readme.md

 `git status`

+As expected, this command will do nothing else but tell you what the current status of your repository is compared to its last commit.
-This can tell you if there are changes available which require action, or no changes at all:
+IT can tell you if there are changes available which require action, no changes at all or perhaps a mix of staged and unstaged changes (you'll learn more about the types of changes [later](#Make-a-local-change)):

 ```git
 git status